sarahciston/codingcare/_drafts/meaningweaver.md

 FISHER
 eugenics journal, measurements into categories.
-Ronald Fisher’s 1936 paper “The use of multiple measurements in taxonomic problems”
+Ronald Fisher’s 1936 paper “The use of multiple measurements in taxonomic problems"
 Fisher's son in law was George E.P.
 BOX, another prominent statistician.
 Who got into the field exposing small animals to poisonous gas in the British army.
 He’s attributed the phrase **“all models are wrong but some are useful”**

 CALDWELL's SINOTYPE
 "In the course of his research, Caldwell made a second startling discovery.
-Not only did Chinese characters have a spelling, but, as he wrote, ‘the spelling of Chinese characters is highly redundant’.
+Not only did Chinese characters have a spelling, but, as he wrote, 'the spelling of Chinese characters is highly redundant'.
 It was almost never necessary for Caldwell to enter every stroke within a character in order for the machine to retrieve it from memory.
 For a character containing 15 strokes, for example, it might only be necessary for the operator to enter the first five or six strokes before the Sinotype arrived at a positive match."
 [1]
 In so doing he also invented the first auto-complete method of typing—one of the most widely used features of computing today.
-“The Sinotype—A Machine for the Composition of Chinese from a Keyboard,” Journal of the Franklin Institute, 267 (1959) 471-502.
+"The Sinotype—A Machine for the Composition of Chinese from a Keyboard," Journal of the Franklin Institute, 267 (1959) 471-502.

 John WILKIN's universal language (https://historyofinformation.com/index.php?cat=29#entry_1553)